 Here's a preface for the student and an introduction.

-Explore causes.
+· Explore causes.
 (What kinds of causation can we observe?
 What limits are there to the concept of causation?)

-Gain a broad evolutionary perspective.
+· Acquire a broad evolutionary perspective.

 Around these habits of mind grow the virtues of scientific living.

-Sharpen your intuition to the level of insight.
+· Sharpen your intuition to the level of insight.

-Draw inferences from the starting points you have thus made clear.
+· Draw inferences from the starting points you have thus made clear.

-Form a wisdom perspective weaving diverse strands of intuition and reasoning.
-Mature concepts form through years of struggle and growth.
+· Form a wisdom perspective weaving diverse strands of intuition and reasoning.

 Our affirmations of the reality of matter, mind, and spirit are so basic that they can neither be proved nor disproved; any proof or disproof assumes too much or proves too little.
-Bringing the meanings of facts and the meanings of values together leads to the syntheses that form philosophy.
+Bringing the meanings of facts and the meanings of values together leads to the syntheses that occupy philosophy.

 Taking time in the beauties of nature allows us to enjoy the paradox that, while we somehow transcend nature, we are also a part of nature.
 Our sense of the beauties of nature is enhanced by input from every other area in the “map” of truth, beauty, and goodness on physical, intellectual, and spiritual levels.
 One of the striking beauties of nature is the capacity of the human body to enter into a system of integrated living, beyond the conflict of the spirit and the flesh, where self-mastery regarding physical impulses show our marvelous potentials as many-dimensioned beings.